-Austria
+- Austria

-Denmark
+- Denmark

-Estonia
+- Estonia

-Cayman Islands
+- Cayman Islands

-France
+- France

-Kenya
+- Kenya

-Japan

-Spain
+- Spain

-Sweden
+- Sweden

-Dubai
+- Dubai

+- United Arab Emirates

-Ecuador
+- Ecuador

-South Korea
+- South Korea

+- Switzerland

-And if you want to immerse yourself in Chinese culture, check out our three-week China Summer Institute.
+Looking for a shorter experience?
+How about immersing yourself in Chinese culture?
+We're happy to offer a three-week China Summer Institute.
 You and other students from the Mount will take classes in language, history and culture at one of our partner universities for two weeks, followed by a week of exploring Beijing and Shanghai.
-(And yes, you get credit for this, too - what's not to love?)
+And yes, you get credit for this, too - what's not to love?